texti/texti.github.io/WIKIPEDIA.md

 1. B - Cézimbra
 ```

-Note: The number can get used just a placeholder as before.
+Note: Use the same number to use the number as placeholder as before (will get auto-numbered).

-or use roman numberals or the alphabet etc.
+Or use roman numberals, the alphabet, etc.

 ```
  I. A - Azymites